srobo/j5/docs/hardware/srobo/sbv4.rst

 There are a list of ids defined in the firmware of the servo board that will let you read and write values to it.

-It is recommended to read the source to further understand how to control this device.
+It is recommended to read the `firmware source`_ to further understand how to control this device.

 It should also be noted that as the control endpoint ``0x00`` is used to send data to this device, it is not actually compliant with the USB 2.0 specification.